cher-ami/router/README.md

 - `languages`: list on language objects
 - `showDefaultLangInUrl`: choose if default language is visible in URL or not
 - `base`: set the same than router base
+- `isHashHistory`: set to true if hashHistory is used (optional, default false)

 ```jsx
 const langService = new LangService({